NYS Divorce Laws

 Unlike most states, New York will not grant a divorce for incompatibility," "irreconcilable differences," or for a dead" marriage.
-We do not have a "no-fault" divorce in New York State except where the parties have been separated pursuant to a separation decree or a separation agreement for more than a year and the party seeking the divorce has substantially complied with the terms of the separation decree or the separation agreement.
+We do not have a "no-fault" divorce in New York State, except where the parties have been separated through a separation decree or agreement for longer than one year and the party seeking the divorce has substantially complied with the terms of the separation.

 Grounds for Divorce in NY

 In New York, four of the "grounds" for divorce are based on the fault of one of the parties: cruel and inhuman treatment, abandonment for more than a year; imprisonment for three years or more; and adultery.